JeanGonzalezSilva/WF_APC/README.md

 Date: May 30th, 2022

 ## Introduction
-This work is to provide an open-source open-access controller that can be used by the wind energy community.
+This work is to provide an open-source open-access controller that the wind energy community can use.
-The proposed wind farm controller make use of down-regulation to track an active power reference; to balance the thrust forces between the wind turbines in the farm; and to constraint aerodynamic loads in defined turbines.
+The proposed wind farm controller uses down-regulation to track an active power reference; balance the thrust forces between the wind turbines in the farm; and constrain aerodynamic loads in defined turbines.
 The controller is written in MATLAB using the ZeroMQ interface.
 An example case uses an ADM-R implementation of DTU 10MW turbines and the TotalControl 32-turbine reference wind power plant layout.

 ## Using SOWFA and installation